phx/signal-desktop-lockscreen/README.md

 #### WARNING: This breaks functionality as of Signal Desktop v5.15.0!
 (If you have a fix, submit a PR)

-*In the meantime, I have created a script specifically for Mac that can be run manually anytime you are notified of an available Signal Desktop update.*
+*In the meantime, I have created a script specifically for MacOS that can be run manually anytime you are notified of an available Signal Desktop update.*

 It requires `homebrew` to ALREADY be installed: